Jtheme/P_R22VOID/Content/UltraDynamicSky/Blueprints/README.txt

 -----
 ANIMATING THE SKY WITH SEQUENCER
 -----
-Here are some tips for animating UDS using sequencer:>• To animate Time of Day directly, you should disable the "Animate Time of Day" setting on UDS, and keyframe the Time of Day variable.
+Here are some tips for animating UDS using sequencer.Keyframing Time of Day> To animate Time of Day directly, you should disable the "Animate Time of Day" setting on UDS, and keyframe the Time of Day variable.
 When animating with the Time of Day variable, it's okay to go past 2400.
-The system will understand this and proceed forward in time with a new day.
-• To animate the cloud coverage, you can keyframe the Cloud Coverage variable on UDS, but only if you don't have an Ultra Dynamic Weather actor in your scene.
+The system will understand this and proceed forward in time with a new day.Keyframing Cloud Coverage> To animate the cloud coverage, you can keyframe the Cloud Coverage variable on UDS, but only if you don't have an Ultra Dynamic Weather actor in your scene.
 If you do, you should keyframe the Cloud Coverage variable on UDW instead.
-(See the sequencer section in Weather Basics for info about animating on UDW)
-• To directly animate cloud movement, first set Cloud Speed to 0 (or set Cloud Speed Multiplier to 0 on UDW if you have a UDW actor in your scene).
+(See the sequencer section in Weather Basics for info about animating on UDW)Keyframing Cloud Movement> To directly animate cloud movement, first set Cloud Speed to 0 (or set Cloud Speed Multiplier to 0 on UDW if you have a UDW actor in your scene).
 Disable "Randomize Cloud Formation on Run" and "Clouds Move with Time of Day" as well.
 Then in sequencer, animate using the Cloud Phase variable.
-This will allow you to directly control cloud movement in a way that will play back the same way every time.
+This will allow you to directly control cloud movement in a way that will play back the same way every time.Rendering a Movie>If you're rendering out a movie using sequencer, make sure to change Project Mode on UDS to "Cinematic / Offline".
+This configures the sky for maximum quality while rendering, disabling many optimizations that are useful only in real-time rendering scenarios.
+If rendering a movie using the path tracer, also take note of the option on UDS, "Adjust for Path Tracer".
-• For tips about animating weather, see the section about sequencer in the Weather Basics chapter of the readme.
+If your project does need real-time performance at runtime normally , be sure to turn Project Mode back to Game / Real-time after completing your movie render, or game performance will be severely compromised.For tips about animating weather, see the section about sequencer in the Weather Basics section of the readme.
 -----
 OPTIMIZING FOR PERFORMANCE
 -----